Khaid: Career

 On 22 June 2022, he was named Apple Music’s Up Next Artist for Nigeria.
 On 2 August 2022, he reveals how a DM from Sydney Talker changed his life, during an interview on the Midday Show with Do2tun, and Eve on Cool FM 96.9 Lagos.
 On 9 November 2022, he released "Amala", which became his much-anticipated single after his freestyle became viral on Instagram, and TikTok.
 "Amala" features guest vocals from Zlatan, and Rexxie, who also serves as the producer.
 Its accompanying visualizer, directed by Sydney Talker.

 On 14 November 2022, "Amala" debuted at number 91 on the official Nigeria TurnTable Top 100 songs, number 66 on Top Streaming Songs, and number 24 on Top Street-POP Songs.
 On 20 January 2023, "Jolie" debuted at number 92 on the official Nigeria TurnTable Top 100 songs, and was released for digital streaming on 25 January 2023, and was named one of the Best Afrobeats Songs out right now by OkayAfrica.
 On 30 January 2023, he ranked at number 1 on TurnTable's NXT Emerging Top Artistes.

-On 31 January 2023, Spotify cited him as one of the emerging artistes to look out for from Nigeria, alongside Tempoe, and Poco Lee.
+On 31 January 2023, Spotify cited him as one of the emerging artists to look out for from Nigeria, alongside Tempoe and Poco Lee.